citrix-openstack/boxes/README.md

 Immediate Reboot your machine
 =============================
-you will need to do:
+you will need to install additional dependencies to remote your PDU:

-    pip install mechanize
-    pip install cssselect
+    install_pdu_requirements

 This small script emulates a browser, communicates with an APC PDU, to reboot the selected server.
 For more information: